 \subsection{Efficient (De-)compression With Structured-Decomposable PCs}

 The proposed PC-based (de)compression algorithm is outlined in \cref{fig:high-level-alg}.
 Consider compressing an 2-by-2 image, whose four pixels are denoted as $X_1, \dots, X_4$.
 As discussed in \cref{sec:motivation-overview}, the encoder converts the image into a bitstream by encoding all variables autoregressively.
-In \cref{fig:high-level-alg}, to encode $x_3$, we compute the left and right side cumulative probability of $x_3$ given encoded variables $x_1$ and $x_2$, which are defined as $l_3(x_3)$ and $h_3(x_3)$ in \cref{sec:motivation-overview}, respectively.
-A streaming code then encode $x_3$ into a bitstream using these probability.
+For example, suppose we have encoded $x_1, x_2$.
+To encode the next variable $x_3$, we compute the left and right side cumulative probability of $x_3$ given $x_1$ and $x_2$, which are defined as $l_3(x_3)$ and $h_3(x_3)$ in \cref{sec:motivation-overview}, respectively.
+A streaming code then encodes $x_3$ into a bitstream using these probabilities.
 Decoding is also performed autoregressively.
-Specifically, after $x_1$ and $x_2$ are decoded, the same streaming code uses the information from the bitstream and the conditional distribution $\p(x_3 \mid x_1, x_2)$ to compute $x_3$.
+Specifically, after $x_1$ and $x_2$ are decoded, the same streaming code uses the information from the bitstream and the conditional distribution $\p(x_3 \mid x_1, x_2)$ to decode $x_3$.